HuakunShen/wol-web/README.md

 For more information and configuration related to backend, check [backend README](./backend/README.md)

+You can configure
+- database user, password
+- port of the server
+- number of users allowed to sign up
+- Timezone of Database
+- JWT Secret and Login Time (JWT_VALID_TIME)

 ## Deploy Without Docker

 Build the frontend app with either native vue or docker-compose, make sure `dist` is in frontend directory.